zbtolon/customer-portal/cpmanacctconfsso.md

 7. Click **Download XML Configuration** to download the service provider metadata or jot down the information.
 8. Use the **Service Provider** metadata to configure your identity provider based on the instructions of your identity provider.

 You should now be able to log in to {{site.data.keyword.BluSoftlayer_notm}} infrastructure by using your federated ID.
+For more information about federated IDs, see [Signing up for {{site.data.keyword.Bluemix_notm}}](/docs/account/adminpublic.html).